St Andrew’s Prep, Eastbourne

 This friendly seaside school works hard to equip children with free thinking skills and makes good use of its natural surrounds.

-St Andrews is a co-ed, non-selective nursery, pre-prep and prep for ages 2-13 (plus a baby room) in Meads village on the edge of the large seaside town of Eastbourne.
-It shares some facilities with nearby Eastbourne College and has the same board of governors.
+St Andrews is a co-ed, non-selective nursery, pre-prep and prep for ages 9 months to 13 years in Meads village on the edge of the large seaside town of Eastbourne.
+It shares some facilities, including astroturf pitches and access to the 160 seater Birley Auditorium, with nearby Eastbourne College and has the same board of governors.
 A Victorian sports day was part of the fun when it celebrated its 140th birthday last year.

 Feeling rather tardis-like, the school is made up of a series of interlinked buildings (one part accessed by a secret antique spiral staircase behind a door that is fondly remembered by former pupils!)

-Set across 12 acres, the school’s facilities include a new sports hall and dance studio – opened last year by Baroness Tanni Grey-Thompson, an indoor heated pool, ICT suites, a forest school and adventure playground.
+Set across 12 acres, the school’s facilities include a new sports hall and dance studio – opened last year by Baroness Tanni Grey-Thompson, a fabulous new pavilion for match teas and competitions, which also serves as a Year 8 common room, an indoor heated pool, ICT suites, a forest school and adventure playground.

 Sport is an emphasis at St Andrews and the pupils play over 600 fixtures a year as well as inter-house tournaments.
-Shooting and golf are among the less typical options on offer.
+Shooting, rugby fives and golf are among the less typical options on offer.
 Five pupils made the National Athletics Finals this year.

 Varied clubs include archery, ballet, batik, fencing, Lego, Pi programming, sewing, water polo, squash, Rainbows and Brownies and the wonderfully named Piglet’s Pantry – for budding cooks.
 Table tennis is a particular favourite at the school, with several tables indoors and out.